 Cargas argues that the time has come for human rights to be acknowledged as an academic discipline.
 She notes that human rights has proven to be a relevant field to scholars and students in political science and international relations and law for over half a century.
 It has become of interest to anthropology, history, sociology, and religious studies, as well as a requirement even in social work and education programs.
 However, despite its interdisciplinary nature, Cargas demonstrates that human rights meets the criteria that define an academic discipline in that it possesses a canon of literature, a shared set of concerns, a community of scholars, and a methodology.

 In an analysis of human rights curricula in Australia, Canada, the United Kingdom, and the United States, Cargas identifies an informal consensus on the epistemological foundations of human rights, including familiarity with human rights law; knowledge of major actors including the United Nations, governments, NGOS, and multinational corporations; and, most crucially, awareness and advocacy of the rights and freedoms detailed in the articles of the UDHR.
-The second half of the book offers practical recommendations for creating a human rights major at the university level in the United States.
+The second half of the book offers practical recommendations for creating a human rights major or designing courses at the university level in the United States.

 Sarita Cargas is Associate Professor at the Honors College at the University of New Mexico.